DiaAzul/dask-modelling-example/README.md

 Historic data for the base year (2020) is contained within two files (acute_hospital_data, community_data) each file provides activity for each hospital, region, service line, sex and five-year age band.
 This activity is forecast forward using population_growth data (year, sex, age band) to produce an acute_forecast and community_forecast.
 The assumption for the amount of activity that can be transferred to the community is read from the assumptions file and used to produce a post transformation forecast (business_transform).

+Example output from the case study example is included in `Healthcare system model.ipynb`

 ## Code examples

 The approach to modelling is founded on the following principles: